Frequently Asked Questions about Personal Property Taxes

 A. The Board of Supervisors establishes a personal property tax rate each year.
 The tax rate may vary according to category.

-Q. How do I calculate the tax I must pay?
+Q. How do I determine the amount of tax I must pay?

 Q. How is personal property assessed?